TURF PLUS

 Here are 2 ways to see if your soil is dry.
 First, lingering footprints or grayish hue in the lawn indicate soil is dry.
 Second, you can probe the soil with a screwdriver.
 If it is relatively hard to push in and moist soil doesn't stick to the screwdriver, it's too dry.
 If soil is dry please water deeply.

-Mowing: For the best green and weed control, mow one setting lower than usual to remove winter damage.
-After that, maintain turf height of at least 3 inches.
+Mowing: For the best green and weed control maintain turf height of at least 3 inches.

-Crabgrass can often be mistaken for Orchard grass, however, there is no crabgrass growing during this time of year.
+Crabgrass can often be mistaken for Orchard grass, however, crabgrass starts growing Mid-late May.
 It is a summer annual weed most commonly seen during July and August and begins to die as the temperatures fall below freezing.
-A pre-emergent herbicide in April or May will help prevent most of last years seeds from germinating again.
+A pre-emergent herbicide in June will help prevent most of last year's seeds from germinating again.

 How do I know if I have an insect problem?